 Use applicable dimension from TABLE A to locate the eave plate in relationship to the eave strut.
+See erection plans for positioning of eave plates on roof slopes greater than 4" to 12".

 The eave plate must be installed before the roof insulation is placed over the structurals.
 Use (2) Self drilling Screws at 12" centers to attach eave plate to eave strut.